 The nostalgia of the season continues in the adjacent Reynolda Village and Gardens.
 Holiday events at Reynolda Gardens include wreath decorating workshops at The Barn in Reynolda Village and a holiday plant sale.
 Explore and admire the original architecture and history of each of the preserved farm buildings, which are now filled with unique boutique shops and restaurants.
 Warm up with a handcrafted made-to-order doughnut or hot chocolate in what used to be the main barn or savor a crepe at the old blacksmith’s shop.
 Enjoy stress-free holiday shopping in what used to be the cattle shed, smokehouse, and many other charming cottages and buildings throughout the Village.

-Admission to the gardens and village is free year-round.
+Admission to the gardens and the village is free year-round.
 Reserved tickets are required to tour Reynolda House Museum of American Art.
 View the full holiday program lineup at reynoldahouse.org/holidays.

 Other Holiday Happenings (In Order by Date):